Filipino cuisine: Staples

 As in most Asian countries, the staple food in the Philippines is rice.
 It is most often steamed and always served with meat, fish and vegetable dishes.
 Leftover rice is often fried with garlic to make sinangag, which is usually served at breakfast together with a fried egg and cured meat or sausages.
 Rice is often enjoyed with the sauce or broth from the main dishes.
 In some regions, rice is mixed with salt, condensed milk, cocoa, or coffee.
 Rice flour is used in making sweets, cakes and other pastries.
 Sticky rice with cocoa, also called champorado is also a common dish served with daing (dried herring).

 Rice and coconuts as staples throughout the archipelago as in the rest of Southeast Asia meant similar or adopted dishes and methods based on these crops.
-Some of these are evident in the infusion of coconut milk particularly in the renowned laing and sinilihan (popularized as Bicol Express) of Bikol.
+Some of these are evident in the infusion of coconut milk particularly in the renowned laing and sinilihan (popularized as Bicol express) of Bicol.
 Other regional variants of stews or soups commonly tagged as ginataan(g) or "with coconut milk" also abound Filipino kitchens and food establishments.
 A dish from the Visayas simmered in coconut water, ideally in bamboo, is the binakol usually with chicken as the main ingredient.

 A variety of fruits and vegetables are often used in cooking.
 Plantains (also called saba in Filipino), kalamansi, guavas (bayabas), mangoes, papayas, and pineapples lend a distinctly tropical flair in many dishes, but mainstay green leafy vegetables like water spinach (kangkong), Chinese cabbage (petsay), Napa cabbage (petsay wombok), cabbage (repolyo) and other vegetables like eggplants (talong) and yard-long beans (sitaw) are just as commonly used.
 Coconuts are ubiquitous.
 Coconut meat is often used in desserts, coconut milk (kakang gata) in sauces, and coconut oil for frying.
 Abundant harvests of root crops like potatoes, carrots, taro (gabi), cassava (kamoteng kahoy), purple yam (ube), and sweet potato (kamote) make them readily available.
 The combination of tomatoes (kamatis), garlic (bawang), and onions (sibuyas) is found in many dishes.